-(a) The Commissioner may authorize a person to construct a speed hump or speed cushion in the paved right-of-way of a highway.
-The construction must comply with the most current applicable County Road Standards and Caltrans standards.
-Any person authorized to construct must obtain a permit.
+The Commissioner may authorize a person to construct a speed hump or speed cushion in the paved portion of the right-of-way.
+The construction must comply with the most current applicable County Road Standards and standards of the California Department of Transportation (Caltrans).